Originally published: May 2025

 The court may dismiss the notice if the grounds or notice period are incorrect.
 For multiple grounds, the longest applicable notice period typically applies.
 The landlord must also allow time for the notice to be deemed served in line with the Civil Procedure Rules requirements.
 If they do not allow time for this, the notice period will never be correct.

-This is also the case if a landlord wishes to serve a Section 8 notice so they can either sell or move back into the property.
+This also applies if a landlord wishes to serve a Section 8 notice to either sell the property or move back into it.

 If the tenant doesn’t move out, the landlord can apply to the court for a possession order.
 Tenants may challenge this, presenting a defence to the court or requesting extra time due to “extreme hardship.”